Expert Guide to Towing Safely

 Ideally, for stability, the noseweight should be between five and seven per cent of the actual laden weight of the caravan.
 But the noseweight must also not exceed the car towball limit or the caravan hitch limit, so use the lowest limit which will probably be the car towball limit.
 If the lowest figure is less than five per cent of the caravan's weight this could compromise stability, so reconsider your choice of towcar.

-The law says you must have mirrors to provide an adequate view to the rear and along both sides of your trailer.
-If your caravan obscures the view from your rear view mirror, or your caravan is wider than your car, you will need additional external towing mirrors.
-These should not project more than 200mm (250mm if your towing mirrors are E-marked to the latest standard) beyond your unit's widest points.
-Its worth noting extra wide caravans will always need towing mirrors and most standard width caravans will need them too.
+The DVLA states you must fit suitable towing mirrors to both sides of your vehicle if your trailer or caravan is wider than the rear of your car.
+In practice this means you should be able to see a person standing at the rear corner of your caravan or trailer, if you can’t you may be fined up to £1,000 and get three penalty points for towing without proper towing mirrors.
+The mirrors should not project more than 200mm (250mm if your towing mirrors are E-marked to the latest standard) beyond your unit's widest points.
+It's worth noting extra wide caravans will always need towing mirrors and most standard width caravans will need them too.
 Only large vans or narrow caravans may not need extension mirrors.

 It is important that the abilities of the tow car are compared with the size and weight of the intended caravan.
-The Club provides a free matching tool for its members to use here.
-More information on this and other important considerations are in our Matching here.
+The Club provides a free matching tool for its members to use.
+More information on this and other important considerations are in our Expert Guide to Matching Car and Caravan here or watch our video.

 Payload is the weight of items that you are allowed to carry in the caravan for personal use and for essential items such as gas cylinders and battery.
-You will find the figure in the handbook.
-Check the loaded weight of your caravan on a public weighbridge or use a weighing device periodically to make sure that you are not exceeding the maximum technically permissible loaded mass - MTPLM.
+You will find this figure in your handbook.
+Check the loaded weight of your caravan on a public weighbridge or use a weighing device periodically to make sure that you are not exceeding the maximum technically permissible loaded mass.

-Alternatively, weigh each individual item on the bathroom scales before loading, but don't forget major weight components like gas cylinders, battery and spare Caravan weight distribution graphwheel.
+Alternatively, weigh each individual item on the bathroom scales before loading, but don't forget major weight components like gas cylinders, battery and spare wheel.

 Sometimes the spare wheel is standard equipment and hence within the unladen weight of caravan or MRO (mass in running order), but otherwise it is an optional extra with its weight coming out of your payload.
 Remember that fitting a caravan mover adds up to 40kg to the caravan payload and can easily push you over the payload limit.